 Select Previous Sibling Lets you select the previous element (above current element) in the Timeline view.
 Select Next Sibling Lets you select the next element (below current element) in the Timeline view.
 View Zoom In Zooms in the view.
 Zoom Out Zooms out the view.
 Reset Zoom Resets the view's zoom to its default position.
 Reset Pan Resets the view's pan to its default position.
 Reset View Resets the view to its default position.
 Layer Properties Shows or hides the Layer Properties view.
 Camera Cone Displays the camera cone.
 Control Displays the controls of the selected element.
 Hide All Controls Hides the controls of the selected element.
 Enable Playback Plays back your animation in the Perspective view.
-Animation Animate Animate Current Frame When this option is selected, every time you use the Transform, �� 🖸 🗗 🎵 Advanced Animation or 🗡 Inverse Kinematic tools to manipulate an element in your scene, the position of the element will be stored in a keyframe at the current frame.
+Animation Animate Animate Current Frame When this option is selected, every time you use the Transform, Advanced Animation or Inverse Kinematic tools to manipulate an element in your scene, the position of the element will be stored in a keyframe at the current frame.
 This allows you to animate elements in your scene without creating keyframes manually.
-Animate Onion Skin When this option is selected, if you use the ∷ Transform or ⇔ ⊡ □ □ ኈ Advanced Animation tools to make transformations to an element in your scene,
+Animate Onion Skin When this option is selected, if you use the ∷ Transform or ⇔ ☑ ☑ ☑ 益 Advanced Animation tools to make transformations to an element in your scene,

 Range the transformations will be stored as keyframes at the beginning and at the end of the current Onion Skin range, as well as on every existing keyframe in-between.
 This can be useful if you want to reposition an element that you have already animated, but only during a specific range of frames, which you can define by enabling Onion Skin and setting the Onion Skin range to cover that range of frames.
 Animate Off When this option is selected, if you use the Transform or 🗘 🗗 🎜 🖆 Advanced Animation tools to make transformation to an element in your scene, the transformations will affect the element throughout the whole scene.
 This can be useful if you want to reposition an element after you have already animated it.
 Insert Keyframe Adds a keyframe to the selected cell in the Timeline view.
-Insert Control Point Set Stop-Motion Keyframe Sets a stop-motion keyframe which there is no computer-generated motion between two keyframes.
-The segment is constant or flat.
-The drawing remains still until the playback reaches the next keyframe, then the drawing pops to its new location.
-Set Motion Keyframe Sets a motion keyframe.
-With motion keyframes, Harmony generates the interpolation between the keyframes.
+Insert Control Point Set Stop-Motion Keyframe Converts the selected keyframes to stop-motion keyframes.
+Between a stop-motion keyframe and the next keyframe, Harmony does not generate any animation and the element remains static until the next keyframe.
+Set Motion Keyframe Converts the selected keyframes to motion keyframes.
+With motion keyframes, Harmony generates the interpolation between the motion keyframe and the next keyframe.
 This means that a value for each frame between the keyframes is calculated by Harmony to progress from the value of the previous keyframe to the value of the next keyframe.
 Flip Horizontal: Flips the current selection horizontally.
 Flip Vertical: Flips the current selection vertically.
 Flip Flip Scale X: Once your drawing layer is rotated, the original horizontal and vertical axes change.
-The Flip Scale X and Flip Scale Y will perform a flip on your drawing layer following its original axis.
-Remembers the original X-axis of the layer and flips the element following it.
+The Flip Scale X and Flip Scale Y will perform a flip on your drawing layer following its original axis.Remembers the original X-axis of the layer and flips the element following it.
 Flip Scale Y: Remembers the original Y-axis of the layer and flips the element following it.
 Set Ease for Multiple Parameters Opens the Set Ease for Multiple Parameters dialog box where you can change the velocity of selection functions.